jangroth/aws-certification-notes/devops-engineer-professional.md

   * Specify time and date
 * Dynamic based on demand
   * Create Scaling Policies
+    * With *simple* and *step* scaling policies, you choose scaling metrics and threshold values for the CloudWatch alarms that trigger the scaling process.
+    * We recommend that you use step scaling policies instead of simple scaling policies, even if you have a single scaling adjustment
+    * After a scaling activity is started, the policy continues to respond to additional alarms, even while a scaling activity or health check replacement is in progress.
+    * Therefore, all alarms that are breached are evaluated by Amazon EC2 Auto Scaling as it receives the alarm messages.
+    * However, scaling actions from previous alarms are taken into account (thereby not changing the absolute outcome of the scaling action)
   * Trigger via Cloudwatch Alarms
 * Predictive scaling
   * AWS using data collection from actual EC2 usage